BurakAndarman/MusicPlayer/README.md

 ► You can see downloaded songs' location by clicking the info button and delete songs from there.

-# Used tools and libraries 🛠
+# Created by using... 🛠

 1.JavaFX